 Step onto the Piran Lighthouse and enjoy stunning views of the sea and town, glowing in the most beautiful colors at sunset.

-As you step onto the platform, panoramic views of the sea, coastline, and rooftops of Piran unfold before you—among the most beautiful on the Slovenian coast.
-It’s the perfect spot for photos or simply enjoying the moment, especially at sunset, when the sky glows in golden and red tones.
-The combination of history, setting, and views creates an experience that stays with you long after your visit.
+As you step onto the platform by the lighthouse, panoramic views of the sea, coastline, and the rooftops of Piran unfold before you, among the most beautiful on the Slovenian coast.
+It is a perfect spot for photography or simply enjoying the moment – especially at sunset, when the sky turns golden and red.

 10